 During such proceedings, each of the estranged spouses is afforded a rebuttable presumption that they contributed substantially to the marital funds and property, even if the contribution was nonfinancial.
 A Hackensack division of assets attorney might be able to help a client to overcome this legal presumption.

-Distributing the Debts in Hackensack
+Distributing the Debts

 During the period of asset division, a judge may also distribute liabilities.
 Common debts distributed as part of this process may include mortgages, car payments, and credit card bills.